amimoto-ami/elasticommerce-search-form/readme.txt

 == Installation ==
-e.g.

 1. Upload `elasticommerce-search-form` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3 Place set Elasticsearch Endpoint on `Settings > Woocommerce Elasticsearch`.
+3. Place set Elasticsearch Endpoint on `Settings > Woocommerce Elasticsearch`.

 == Screenshots ==